FGKemmerer/fgkemmerer.github.io/_posts/2019-5-25-fahrcels.markdown

 As an introductory program that “does something” the K&R introduces the reader to formulaic expressions with a simple equation for converting (transforming) Celsius to Fahrenheit.

 In terms of the gcc, the code provided by the K&R for the initial conversion is right on point and runs flawlessly.
 Likewise, the exercises used here are simple.
-Inserting a heading and flipping the conversion to Celsius to Fahrenheit.
+Inserting a heading and flipping the conversion from Celsius to Fahrenheit.

 While the gcc has little to no problems here, there is a lot of material here and the learning curve begins.
 It took me about 3 hours to fully grasp everything here.